Stuyk/altv-markdown-docs/vehicle/getArmoredWindowShootCount.md

 ---
 title: 'vehicle.getArmoredWindowShootCount'
-description: 'Used to get the current damage health of a specific window.'
+description: 'Used to get the current amount of shots on an armored window.'
 prefix: '[Server]'
 ---

 # getArmoredWindowShootCount

 Used to `get` the amount of shots taken on a specific window id.

+**Windows**

 ```js
 {